-One of only five manuscripts of a collection of letters and pamphlets in the important medieval controversy over the philosophy of Maimonides, the only manuscript of this small group that is dated and bears a colophon, the latter by a scribe who may also have been a wealthy Jewish patron in Mantua.
-The present manuscript differs significantly from the Pressburg edition and also from two of the other four manuscripts, which present variants.
+One of six substantial manuscripts of a collection of letters and pamphlets related to the important medieval controversy over the philosophy of Maimonides, and one of only two in this small group that are dated and bear a colophon, in this case by a scribe who may also have been a wealthy Jewish patron in Mantua.
+The present manuscript differs significantly from the Pressburg editio princeps and also from two of the other manuscripts.

 2. Solomon Joachim Halberstam (1832-1900), a wealthy Polish Jewish scholar and bibliophile who had acquired hundreds of valuable manuscripts from the libraries of Leopold Zunz (1794-1886) and Samuel David Luzzatto (1800-1865), came into possession of this manuscript and included it when cataloging his own personal collection.
-His shelf mark, MS 194, is stamped on the spine and upper front pastedown, on ff.
-1r and 162v, and written in pencil in Hebrew and English on the recto side of the second front flyleaf.
+His shelf mark, MS 194, is stamped on the spine, on the pastedown of the upper board, and on ff.
+1 and 162v and is written in pencil in Hebrew and English on the recto of the second front flyleaf.

 3. The Judith Lady Montefiore College in Ramsgate, England, purchased 412 manuscripts from Halberstam’s collection, including ours (shelf mark: MS 271).
 The transaction was carried out by Rabbi Moses Gaster (1856-1939), principal of the College between 1891 and 1896.
-The manuscript contains the library stamp of the institution, known in Hebrew as Yeshivat Ohel Mosheh vi-Yehudit, on the front pastedown.
+The manuscript contains the library stamp of the institution, known in Hebrew as Yeshivat Ohel Mosheh vi-Yehudit, on the pastedown of the upper board.

 4. Between 1898 and 2001, most of the Montefiore manuscripts, including ours, were placed on permanent loan at Jews’ College in London.
 In 2001, they were returned to the Montefiore Endowment Committee.

-The Minhat kena’ot was compiled by a vehement opponent of the teachings of Maimonides, the Provencal Rabbi Abba Mari ben Moses Astruc, who was born in Lunel toward the end of the thirteenth century and subsequently lived in Montpellier (1303) and Perpignan (after 1306).
-Abba Mari held that through its reliance on Aristotelian rationaism, the work of Maimonides theatened to undermine the authority of the Old Testament.
-Enlisting the aid of the famous Rabbi Solomon ben Abraham Adret of Barcelona, Abba Mari therefore conducted a forceful propaganda campaign against Maimonides and was able to enact a fifty-year ban on all those who studied science and metaphysics before their twenty-fifth birthday.
-After settling in Perpignan in 1306, Abba Mari assembled and had transcribed the letters connected with the controversy, the basis for the manuscript tradition.
+Minhat kena’ot was compiled by a vehement opponent of the teachings of Maimonides, the Provencal Rabbi Abba Mari ben Moses Astruc, who was born in Lunel toward the end of the thirteenth century and subsequently lived in Montpellier (1303).
+He held that, with its reliance on Aristotelian rationalism, the work of Maimonides theatened to undermine the authority of the Bible.
+Enlisting the aid of the famous Rabbi Solomon ben Abraham Adret of Barcelona (1235-1310), R. Abba Mari conducted a forceful propaganda campaign against Maimonides and succeeded in enacting a fifty-year ban on all those who studied science and metaphysics before their twenty-fifth birthday.
+After settling in Perpignan in 1306, R. Abba Mari assembled the letters connected with the controversy into book form and had copies made, forming the basis for the manuscript tradition.

-It is tempting to identify the scribe with a patron of the same, rather obscure name, Mordecai ben Avigdor, living in Mantua, near Sermide.
-In 1435, a Mordecai ben Avigdor had copied for him a lavishly illuminated manuscript of Jacob ben Asher’s code, Tur (Vatican, Cod.
-Rossiana 555).
-The Vatican manuscript can only have been ordered by a wealthy patron.
-If the patron in 1435 is indeed the same person as our scribe in 1458, then the puzzle remains why the wealthy owner of the Tur manuscript would at an advanced age have copied out himself 160 folios, when he certainly could well have hired a scribe to do the work for him.
+It is tempting to identify the scribe of our codex with a Jew of the same, rather obscure name, Mordechai ben Avigdor, who, in 1435, commissioned a lavishly illuminated manuscript of Rabbi Jacob ben Asher’s (c.
+1269-c.
+1343) legal code, Arba‘ah turim, copied in Mantua (now MS Vatican, Rossiana 555).
+Only a wealthy patron could have afforded such a deluxe volume.
+If the patron in 1435 was indeed the same person as our scribe in 1458, then we must ask why someone of such considerable means would, at an advanced age, have copied over 160 folios by himself, when he certainly could have hired a scribe to do the work for him.
 No other person of the same name is known.

 Abba Mari ben Moses Astruc of Lunel.
-Sefer minhat kena’ot, ed.
-Mordecai Bislichis, Pressburg, 1838 [edition].
+Sefer minhat kena’ot, ed. by Mordecai Bislichis, Pressburg, 1838.

 Ben-Shalom, Ram.
-“Communication and Propaganda between Provence and Spain: The Controversy over Extreme Allegorization (1303-1306),” in Communication in the Jewish Diaspora: The Pre-modern World, ed.
-Sophia Menache, Leiden and New York, 1996, pp. 171-224.
+“Communication and Propaganda between Provence and Spain: The Controversy over Extreme Allegorization (1303-1306),” in Communication in the Jewish Diaspora: The Pre-modern World, ed. by Sophia Menache, pp. 171-224, Leiden and New York, 1996.

 Ben-Shalom, Ram.
 “The Ban Placed by the Community of Barcelona on the Study of Philosophy and Allegorical Preaching: A New Study,” Revue des Études Juives 159,3-4 (2000), pp. 387-404.

-Feliu, Eduard.
-“La controvèrsia sobre l’estudi de la filosofia en les comunitats jueves ccitanocatalanes a la primeria del segle XIV; alguns documents essencials del libre ‘Minhat Quenaot’ d’Abamari ben Mossi de Lunel,” Tamid 1 (1997), pp. 65-131 [with an English summary].
+Feliu i Mabres, Eduard.
+“La controvèrsia sobre l’estudi de la filosofia en les comunitats jueves occitanocatalanes a la primeria del segle XIV: alguns documents essencials del llibre ‘Minhat Quenaot’ d’Abamari ben Mossé de Lunel,” Tamid 1 (1997), pp. 65-131.

 Halberstam, Solomon Joachim.
 Kohelet shelomoh, p.
 27 (MS 194), Vienna, 1890.

 Hirschfeld, Hartwig.
-Descriptive Catalogue of the Hebrew Manuscripts of the Montefiore Library, London and New York, 1904, p.
-87 (MS 271).
+Descriptive Catalogue of the Hebrew Mss. of the Montefiore Library, p.
+87 (MS 271), London and New York, 1904.

 Silver, Daniel Jeremy.
 Maimonidean Criticism and the Maimonidean Controversy, 1180-1240, Leiden, 1965.